alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

 software platform (e.g. the Tridium Jace system), you can add a $100 software module from Kors Engineering that will allow you to post point values to the BMON system.
-Documentation that comes with the Kors Poster module will assist in its install and set up.
+Documentation that comes with the Kors Poster module will assist in its install and configuration.
 You should use the ``PeriodicTrackerExtension`` for the Kors Poster, and the two key inputs in that extension are the ``Url``, which should be: